alexmeys/MotionDetect/README.md

 # MotionDetect
-Detect Motion on a Camera Device and make a time plot
+Detects motion from a camera device and makes a time plot.